-Applicants are strongly recommended to familiarise themselves fully with the rules of the scheme and also to consider carefully any related content published on the DTIF webpage (www.dbei.gov.ie/DTIF)

-before completing and submitting applications.
+Applicants are strongly recommended to familiarise themselves fully with the rules of the scheme set out here.
+Applicants should also consider carefully any related content published on the DTIF webpage (www.dbei.gov.ie/DTIF) before completing and submitting applications.

-Enterprise Ireland is administering this Call on behalf of the Department of Business, Enterprise and Innovation and reserves the right to revise this Guide.
+Enterprise Ireland is administering this Call on behalf of the Department of Enterprise, Trade and Employment and reserves the right to revise this Guide.